Medicare Secondary Payer (MSP) Educational Series Q&A - JE Part B

 49Q: Are we allowed to bill Medicare for any part of the claim that the VA does not cover?
 If so, what are we allowed to bill Medicare for specifically?
 Are the rules different for inpatient vs outpatient claims?

-49A: For situations involving VA payment, please refer to MLN article SE1517 found at: Billing Procedures Related to the Department of Veterans Affairs (VA)
+49A: For situations involving VA payment, please refer to MLN article MM9818 found at: Instructions to Process Services Not Authorized by the Veterans Administration (VA) in a Non-VA Facility Reported with Value Code (VC) 42 - Revised - May 2017

 Ongoing Responsibility for Medicals (ORM)